Diary Of A Busker Day 355 Friday April 12th 2013 Winchester High Street 1. Corner of Monsoon. Time: 1:45-3:15pm 2. Opposite Oxfam. Time: 4:17-5:47pm

-The Christian (God-woman) regular turns up, contributes, compliments me – which I ALWAYS appreciate, of course, regardless of religiosity.
+The Christian God-woman regular turns up, contributes, compliments me – which I ALWAYS appreciate, of course, regardless of religiosity.
 And then it’s ‘God loves you – you know that, don’t you?’
 Here we go.
-I ‘umm’ a bit – why don’t I just say ‘YES, I KNOW HE DOES’.
-She then reiterates ‘He DOES’, and then says ‘Did you have a nice father?’
-Jesus (oops- d’oh!) – how old do I look!
-I say ‘Well, I still do – he’s still alive’.
-What a weird question.
+A brief pause ensues – why don’t I just say ‘YES, I KNOW HE DOES.’
+She then reiterates ‘He DOES…did you have a nice father?’
+(The question presumes my father is dead.
+Do I look really old?!)
+‘Well, I still do – he’s still alive.’
 I forgot to ask about her husband who she put in a nursing home.
 She goes off, saying she’ll be back soon.
-I suppose I can ask her then…if I remember.
+I suppose I can ask her then, if I remember.

-I take a break and visit my ‘new’ toilet – the one near the Brooks Centre and just next to the steps to the bookshop.
-I’ve started to go to this one as I’m bored with the one near the cathedral as Mr ‘John’ works there, who now completely ignores me and I can’t be bothered with all that.
-Anyway, as I’m about to go to the bookshop, I bump into Barbara The Racist, who, for once, doesn’t go on about foreigners.
-Today’s topic: Mrs. Thatcher, who’s just died.
-We talk – actually, it’s mainly Barbara – of how much we hate her, then I’m up the steps to…look at a new book about Dandyism through the ages: Beau Brummell, Oscar Wilde, Noel Coward…
+I take a break and visit my new toilet; the one near the Brooks Centre and just next to the steps to the bookshop.
+I’ve started to go to this one as I’m bored with the one near the cathedral, as Mr “John” works there, who now completely ignores me and I can’t be bothered with all that.
+Anyway, as I’m about to go to the bookshop, I bump into Barbara The Racist who, for once, doesn’t go on about foreigners.
+Today’s topic is Mrs. Thatcher, who’s just died.
+We talk – actually, it’s mainly Barbara – of how much we hate her, then I’m up the steps to look at a new book about Dandyism through the ages; Beau Brummell, Oscar Wilde, Noel Coward…

-On my 2nd session, I reckon a couple of the market people like me: A man comes over from a stall and asks if I would like any paella.
-I say yes – thank you, and he brings me over some in a plastic carton with a plastic fork.
-I take a few sips then decide to carry on playing – I can’t take 10 minutes off to sit and eat and not play the guitar – I think it might look a bit ‘tramp-ish’.
-But it’s really nice!
-My solution is to do a song and have a (crafty) forkful – no more, then do another song, have another forkful, etc. Anyway, for the record – for the album, I took a photo of my paella meal before I started on it.
-Then, about 20 minutes later and just after I’d finished it, the young lady from the Greek food stall almost opposite me, and two stalls down from Paella Man, comes over with a can of Coke! – and the promise of some Greek food if I’m here tomorrow!
+On my second session, I reckon a couple of the market people like me.
+A man comes over from a stall and asks if I would like any paella.
+I say yes please, and he brings me over some in a plastic carton with a plastic fork.
+I take a couple of bites then decide to carry on playing; I can’t take ten minutes off to sit and eat and not play the guitar.
+I think it might look a bit tramp-ish…but it’s really nice!
+My solution is to do a song and have a crafty forkful; no more, then do another song, have another forkful, etc..
+Anyway, for the record (the photo album), I took a photo of my paella meal before I started on it.
+Then, about twenty minutes later and just after I’d finished it, the young lady from the Greek food stall almost opposite me, and two stalls down from Paella Man, comes over with a can of Coke and the promise of some Greek food if I’m here tomorrow!